sakkee/Baby-Catcher-Simulator/README.md

 ##Indian Baby Catch Simulator 2000

+Note: This was an entry for Global Game Jam 2016 where the game theme's was to be "ritual".
+The ritual behind the game is real: http://www.odditycentral.com/news/indias-controversial-baby-dropping-ritual-is-back.html

 A real-time multiplayer game made with Phaser, Node.js and Socket.IO.
 Try to catch the babies safely.

 ##Install